 Can you treat poker addiction?

 This article is written to help people understand more about poker addiction and how it can be treated.
-Just click on the link below to access the part of the page you are interested in:

 What is Poker Addiction?

 Poker is a popular game of skill but also of luck.
 It is this combination of events with the game being both in the player’s control but also not in their control that makes the game enjoyable but also highly addictive.
 When things are going well it is easy to put this down to the player’s own skill but when it is not going well it is also easy to put this down to bad luck.
 It can therefore become all too easy to keep playing and it becomes an addiction.

 In the past to play poker required travelling to casinos, playing in private games, or playing at other venues but with the internet it is possible to play anywhere anytime.

 Online sites offer multiple tables and much faster play than in casinos.

 This means more hands can be played quicker increasing the risk of addiction and also personal gain or loss.

 Playing a popular game such as ‘Texas Hold’em’ takes around five minutes in a casino but online can be less than 40 seconds.
 It is this ease of play and instant gratification and jeopardy that has made the risk of gambling addiction even greater due to online poker sites.